Straight Outta Compton (film): Marketing

 In December 2014, during a show in Sydney, Australia, Ice Cube gave concertgoers a sneak peek at a trailer for Straight Outta Compton.
 When an executive producer of the film, Will Packer, was asked if Cube told him he was going to show the trailer or did he "just put it out there?", Packer responded, "Cube does what he does."
 He added, "Cube is the man.
 We back him.
 And I love the fact that it's out there and it's getting the response that it's getting, that's what I'll say."

 On February 8, 2015, Universal released the first official trailer for Straight Outta Compton.
 The red band trailer was preceded by an introduction featuring N.W.A members Dr. Dre and Ice Cube.
 A second global trailer for Straight Outta Compton was released on April 1, 2015, and was attached with theatrical screenings of Universal's Furious 7.

 On August 7, 2015, to help promote the film, Beats by Dre launched a new app through the website StraightOuttaSomewhere.com.
 The app allows users to create a meme by uploading a picture with the "Straight Outta" logo and fill in the blank with a location of their choice.
 Some people did proclaim that they were "Straight Outta" a certain city or locale, while others uploaded funny images and phrases.
 In under 24 hours, over 78,000 "Straight Outta" images were downloaded on social media sites and over 6 million downloads were generated before the film's opening day.
 Inquisitr.com proclaimed, "It's a successful viral photo campaign that is definitely bringing attention to the movie Straight Outta Compton."

+Despite the name, the Straight Outta Compton did not premiere in Compton, since there were no movie theaters in the city at the time of its release.